lxknblwoierh/OctoZver/README.md

 #### Windows:
 Copy .exe and config.cfg to folder (C:\Program Files\OctoZver) or desktop (exe and cfg MUST be in same folder) and start app with double click (or make shortcut to desktop)
 #### Rpi:
+Because of touchscreen issues with Kivy i need few days that i get some Sandisk SD cards where i will be install new raspbian and pack together with modded Kivy config
+##### RPI auto boot to app

 #### Ubuntu:

 ### Requirements and imports: